Influence Guided Context Selection for Effective Retrieval-Augmented Generation: Experimental Results

 \textbf{Approximation Effectiveness.} We evaluate CSM's effectiveness in approximating oracle CI values using Spearman rank correlation, which measures the strength of monotonic relationships through the Pearson correlation of ranked values (ranging from -1 to 1, with 1 indicating perfect positive correlation).
 As shown in Figure~\ref{fig: sp_cor}, both CSM-st and CSM-e2e consistently achieve correlation coefficients above 0.75 across all tasks for both Llama3-8B and Qwen2.5-7B models, demonstrating strong alignment between CSM's predictions and oracle CI values.

-\textbf{Ablation Studies.} We conduct ablation studies on both CSM-st and CSM-e2e variants to validate our training strategies.
+\textbf{Ablation Studies.} We conduct ablation studies on both CSM-st and CSM-e2e variants to validate our training strategies, and present the results in Table~\ref{tab: ablation}.
 For CSM-st, removing data intervention causes an average performance drop of 11.98\%$\downarrow$, highlighting the importance of cross-instance intervention in creating balanced training samples.
 The removal of contrastive loss leads to an average 8.04\%$\downarrow$ decrease, demonstrating its effectiveness in enhancing supervision for hard samples.
 For CSM-e2e, ablating either $\mathcal{L}\mathrm{suf}$ or $\mathcal{L}\mathrm{nec}$ results in significant performance drops (10.28\%$\downarrow$ and 10.93\%$\downarrow$, respectively), showing their complementary roles in guiding CSM to retain high-quality contexts while filtering out poor-quality ones.